Student-Originated Studies: Community-Based Learning and Action

-This program is connected to Evergreen's Center for Community-Based Learning and Action (CCBLA), a partnership of academic programs, students, and faculty with community organizations.
-CCBLA aims to meet mutually agreed-upon community needs to strengthen and enhance student learning through critical engagement.
+The program is connected to Evergreen’s Center for Community-based Learning and Action (CCBLA) which supports learning about, engaging with, and contributing to community life in the region.
 As such, this program benefits from the rich resource library, staff, internship support, and workshops offered through the center.

 Location and Schedule